drjoschua/nr-litteratur/USA-ASS.md

 The most common negative comments by the participants on remote evaluation were related to too much effort, high complexity, loudness of screen readers, security and privacy concerns (insecurity, being observed, remote control).
 The most positive comments by the participants on local evaluation were no setup required, face-to-face communication, positive exam feeling.
 Advantages according to the evaluators include realistic environments, ease of recruitment.
-Problems according to the evaluators, include insufficient observations (no observation f braille output, no facial expressions, delay of sound and picture, configuration problems), Hight technical requirements for participants, high computer skills required by the participants, high requirements of evaluator, security and privacy concerns, high effort level, external interruptions.
+Problems according to the evaluators, include insufficient observations (no observation for braille output, no facial expressions, delay of sound and picture, configuration problems), high technical requirements for participants, high computer skills required by the participants, high requirements of evaluator, security and privacy concerns, high effort level, external interruptions.

 They give advices for technical improvements:
 * Executable on various operating systems.